 During play children can engage in various activities.

-For example, if you are looking for more of a structured activity, you can give them a task to build a pyramid or a castle using the blocks, or you can help them to construct letters of the alphabet, or do some simple math activities such as addition and subtraction.
+For example, if you are looking for more of a structured activity, you can give them a task to build a pyramid or a castle using the blocks, or you can help them to construct letters of the alphabet, or do some simple math activities such counting the blocks.

 They are so many ways that children can learn by playing with wooden blocks.

 6 Skills Children Can Learn By Playing With Wooden Blocks

 Block Play Strengthens Cognitive Skills